Vakhtang I: Family

 According to the LVG, Vakhtang was survived by three sons.
 Dachi, Vakhtang's eldest son by his first marriage to the Iranian princess Balendukht (who died at childbirth), succeeded him as king of Iberia and had to return to Iranian allegiance.
-Two younger sons by Vakhtang's second marriage to the Roman lady Elene—Leon and Mihrdat—were enfeoffed of the southwestern Iberian provinces of Klarjeti and Javakheti in which Leon's progeny—the Guaramids—traditionally followed pro-Roman orientation.
+Two younger sons by Vakhtang's second marriage to the Roman lady Helena (Elene)—Leon and Mihrdat—were enfeoffed of the southwestern Iberian provinces of Klarjeti and Javakheti in which Leon's progeny—the Guaramids—traditionally followed a pro-Roman orientation.
 Both these lines survived in Iberia into the 8th century, being succeeded by their energetic cousins of the Bagratid family.
 Toumanoff has inferred that the Samanazus, a name of the Iberian "king" found in John Malala's list of rulers contemporary with Justinian and reported by Theophanes the Confessor and Georgios Kedrenos to have visited Constantinople in 535, might have been a corruption of words meaning "brother of Dachi" and so perhaps refers to Mihrdat.

 Will of Vakhtang

-Before his death, the wounded King Vakhtang left the will to his son Dachi and to the Georgians:
+Before his death, the wounded King Vakhtang left the following will to his son Dachi and to the Georgians:

 He also called on Georgians not to abandon ties with the Byzantine Empire:

 Legacy

 Vakhtang entered a pantheon of Georgian historical heroes already in the Middle Ages.
-A royal oriflamme of the Georgian Bagratids was known as "Gorgasliani", i.e., "of Gorgasali".
-It is sometimes supposed to be the earliest model of the current Georgian national flag.

 In popular memory, his image has acquired a legendary and romantic façade.
 Vakhtang is a subject of several folk poems and legends, extolling the king's perceived greatness, enormous physical strength, courage and devoutness to Christianity.

 Vakhtang has been credited with the foundation of several towns, castles, and monasteries across Georgia, including the nation's capital Tbilisi, where a street and a square bear his name, and a 1967 monument by the sculptor Elguja Amashukeli tops the Metekhi cliff.
 A legend has it that when King Vakhtang was in the forest, his falcon chased a pheasant.
 The bird fell into a hot water spring and the king and his servants saw the steam come out of the water.
 Surprised by the abundance of hot water, Vakhtang gave orders to build a city on this site and named it "Tbilisi", that is, "the site of warm springs".

-Vakhtang was officially included in the Georgian Orthodox calendar—and a church built in his honor in the city of Rustavi—early in the 1990s, but he had presumably been considered a saint long before that.
+Vakhtang was officially included in the Georgian Orthodox calendar — and a church built in his honor in the city of Rustavi—early in the 1990s, but he had presumably been considered a saint long before that.

-The Vakhtang Gorgasal Order, created in 1992, is one of the highest military decorations in Georgia.
+The Vakhtang Gorgasali Order, created in 1992, is one of the highest military decorations in Georgia.